Understanding Machine Unlearning Through the Lens of Mode Connectivity: Results

+We notice functional smoothness can differ significantly across different dimensions.
+Even minimizers reside in the same basin with similar low loss, their functional performances can vary significantly across different dimensions.

+For example, with RMU on MUSE-News, we observe a relatively smooth MCU curve, with trivial performance variation on Forget VerbMem, Forget KnowMem, and Retain KnowMem.
+However, performance on PrivLeak can fluctuate significantly along the same MCU curve, ranging from +100 to -100, see Figure~\ref{fig:fragment}(a).
+This indicates that although close to each other in parameter space, some minimizers are extremely prone to attackers and may leak information, while others may be much more robust.
+Another example is with BT on DDI.
+We observe stable accuracy on $\mathcal{D}_f$ along the MCU curve, but significant fluctuations on $\mathcal{D}_r$, $\mathcal{D}_t$ and moderate fluctuation on ZRF, see Figure~\ref{fig:fragment}(b).
+This indicates that although close to each other in parameter space, some minimizers maintain good amount of knowledge from the original model ($\mathcal{D}r$ and $\mathcal{D}_t$), while others may have completely forgotten.

-\paragraph{Connectivity differs on $D_r$ and $D_f$} On retain set $D_r$, smooth connectivity are more likely to occur and easier to find.
-On the other hand, the loss landscape over the forget set can be highly irregular and prone to fluctuations.
-This could be because $D_r$ is typically much larger than $D_f$, which leads to a more stable optimization signal and a smoother curve in the retain region of the loss landscape.
+On retain set $\mathcal{D}_r$, smooth connectivity are more likely to occur and easier to find.
+This could be because $\mathcal{D}_r$ is typically much larger than $\mathcal{D}_f$, which leads to a more stable optimization signal and a smoother curve in the retain region of the loss landscape.

-\paragraph{Smooth manifold can occur between low quality unlearned models} In most cases, we observe that smooth manifold appear when both minimizers achieve low loss, which is consistent with early works on mode connectivity~\citep{pmlr-v80-draxler18a,garipov2018loss}.
-However, in unlearning, worse performing minimizers do not necessarily mean smoother manifold in loss landscape.
-One example is the comparison between Rand (Figure~\ref{fig:tofu-rand}) and Rand-CL (Figure~\ref{fig:tofu-rand-cl}) when unlearning with RL on TOFU dataset.
-While on RL, CL yield minimizers with slightly lower forget quality when $|D_f = 1\%|$, $|D_f = 5\%|$, and equally low forget quality when $|D_f = 10\%|$.
-However, worse performing minimizers do not necessarily mean smoother manifold in loss landscape.
-Specifically, we find that RL yields a mode connectivity curve with less fluctuations, i.e. less variation in forget quality, on both linear and quadratic curve.

-\paragraph{Unlearning effectiveness does not guarantee smooth mode connectivity} SalUn is generally an effective unlearning method.
-However, it often fails to yield smooth mode connectivity curves.
-This suggests that strong unlearning efficacy does not necessarily imply the existence of smooth paths in the loss landscape.

-\paragraph{Effect of forget set size} We examine the impact of increasing the size of the forget set $D_f$ on MCU behavior, Figure~\ref{fig:tofu-rand}.
-For GA, GD, and NPO, both forget quality and model utility remain stable along the linear and quadratic curves.
-In contrast, RL show more complex behaviors.
-At $|D_f|=1\%$, forget quality degrades near the curve center.
-At $|D_f|=5\%$, performance remains relatively stable.
-At $|D_f|=10\%$, forget quality substantially increases in the middle of the curve.
-These patterns are consistent on both linear and quadratic curves.
-The results suggest that RL is prone to converging to poor local minima in TOFU.